What you can expect to pay for dehumidifier running costs now the temperature has dropped

 In fact, the air they expel can be as much as 12°C warmer that the air it took in.
 Compressor units, on the other hand, barely warm the air at all.
 Using a desiccant unit can help with drying clothes quicker and mean you will need to heat the room less – so the extra costs could be seen to be worthwhile.

-One of the main ways to ensure you are not paying too much to run a dehumidifier will be to choose the right one for your home and needs.
+One of the main ways to ensure you are not paying too much for your dehumidifier running costs will be to choose the right one for your home and needs.
 This will also mean that you are not paying for a dehumidifier that isn't running as efficiently as it should be.

 Firstly, think about the type of space you are purchasing the dehumidifier for.
 As mentioned before, certain types of dehumidifier are better for cold spaces, such as conservatories and garages, while others work best in warm rooms, such as bedrooms or living rooms.

 "Compressor units run on a refrigerant.
-So just like a fridge if they get too cold, they go into defrost — you don’t want to spend your money on a machine that will defrost more then it will dehumidify," says Chris Michael, Managing Director of Meaco.
+So just like a fridge if they get too cold, they go into defrost – you don’t want to spend your money on a machine that will defrost more then it will dehumidify," says Chris Michael, founder and managing director of Meaco.

 "If it is going to be used in a space where the temperature goes below 15 degrees, a desiccant variety will be better.
 Desiccant models have an internal heating system, so they can function far better in colder temperatures."